 More detail of our previous conferences

 Conferences take place annually in September/October – read about recent events below.
-Our 2018 event is in preparation – details on our Events page.
 If you would like to stay in touch with the College and take advantage of other events and competitions for College of Medicine students, why not become a member?
 Membership is free for students – full details here.

 Universities working with us